 The Whiting Street PD&E will be conducted in close coordination with the South Selmon PD&E and Selmon East PD&E to study capacity needs along the entire Selmon Expressway.

-The Whiting PD&E study began in third quarter of 2019 and is anticipated to be completed in the third quarter of 2021.
+The Whiting PD&E study began in the third quarter of 2019 and is anticipated to be completed in the fourth quarter of 2021.